RcDevRIL/proto_madera_front/README.md

 ## Run app on device

-Before all, make sure to get app packages in order to launch the app properly.
+Before wanting to launch the app, make sure to get the packages we chose to [build][Built_With] our app.
 To do so, you must run these commands:

 * `flutter pub upgrade`
 * `flutter pub get`

-Then, to enable easy database interactions, we chose [moor_flutter].
+Among these packages, there is one that enables easy database interactions: [moor_flutter].
 This package use the flutter code generator ([build_runner]) engine to reduce boilerplate for developers.
 So at this point, you should have 100+ errors on the opened git repository.
 You need to run the proper command to generate missing code:

-* `flutter packages pub run build_runner build`
+`flutter packages pub run build_runner build`

 __(if you want to navigate between commits you may have conflicting files.
 To fix this, add the following tag to the build command: `--delete-conflicting-outputs`)__

 Now you can consider building and running the app :upside_down_face:

-To start build/install, execute this command:
+To start build-install-run process, execute this command:

-* `flutter run`
+`flutter run`

 This will install the app on the connected device and run it.

 _If you have a real device, just plug it to the computer using your USB cable.
 The Flutter plugin should notice the device and will automatically add it on the list._

+To start building the release .apk file, consider using this command:

+`flutter build apk --split-per-abi`

+This command will output several apks in the `/build/app/outputs/apk/release/` folder of your local repository.
+Choose the one that better fits your device architecture.

+__(We used the `app-x86_64-release.apk` to test our releases on the demonstration tablet)__

 ## Run Unit Tests